taituo/talktomegoose/README.md

 4. **Develop**: personas work from the single repo root (`talktomegoose/`), following Maverick’s branch orders in `handoffs/inbox.md`.
 5. **Validate**: run `make verify` (or `pnpm test` with `ENABLE_TELEMETRY_TEST=1` when telemetry is wired) before handing changes back to Maverick.
 6. Optional: `make clone-template` pulls the shared test repo (`taituo/talktomegoose_test`) so Maverick can monitor remote branches.
+7. Want everything in one go? `make mission-all` runs cloning, dependency install, the optional venv (skip via `SKIP_VENV=1`), and the verification suite.

 > FastAPI template note: it’s just an example payload for missions that want a
 > sample backend.
 If you don’t need it, skip `make venv` and ignore the template